 This is the oldest part of Bergen, which was built almost 1000 years ago (i.e. 1070).
 That’s why it is on the list for World Cultural Heritage sites.
 You can’t miss this area which is one of the most beautiful area of the city.

 In total, it is a line of 62 colourful pubs and boutiques shops selling craft and handmade souvenirs.
 It goes without saying it was the perfect spot for us to relax and refresh with a cider after the walk up to the Mount Fløyen :).
 There are a couple of local restaurants in this area too.

-Fish Market – a vibrant outdoor market
+Explore the Fish Market – a popular and vibrant outdoor market

 This picturesque fish market is one of Norway’s most visited outdoor market.
 It is located right in the harbour in the centre of Bergen.
 True it is crowded with tourists, but the abundance of fish and seafood is impressive to see.